 Scaled Agile suggests a 12-step implementation roadmap:

 While it is possible to conduct SAFe training in-house, you and your team members should ideally undergo formal SAFe training and certification.
-Gaining formal qualifications will give you the best opportunity to maximise your use of SAFe.
-You will also instil confidence in clients who will recognise these qualifications as a symbol of excellence.
+Gaining formal qualifications will give you the best opportunity to maximize your use of SAFe.
+You will also instil confidence in clients who will recognize these qualifications as a symbol of excellence.